wso2/docs-is/en/asgardeo/docs/get-started/try-it-application.md

-# Try app login
+# Try login with Asgardeo

-Now that you have [onboarded to Asgardeo](../../get-started/create-asgardeo-account/), let's see how the application login flow with Asgardeo works.
+The following guide explains how you can quickly test login with Asgardeo using the **Try it** application provided by Asgardeo.

+!!! note "Before you begin"
+    - Create an account in Asgardeo.
+    - Create a user in Asgardeo (only users can login to applications created in Asgardeo). </b>

+    Refer [create your Asgardeo account]({{base_path}}/get-started/create-asgardeo-account/) to learn more.

 ## Asgardeo Try It app

-We have already set up and configured an application for you, which is the **Asgardeo Try It** app.
+**Try It** is a test application that we have already set up and configured for you to quicky integrate authenticators and see how Asgardeo login works with applications.

 Let's try a simple login flow in the Asgardeo Try It application:

 1. On the [Asgardeo Console](https://console.asgardeo.io/login), navigate to **Home** and click **Try login with the Try It app**.
-    !!! note
-        You need a user account to try out login.
-A dialog will appear prompting you to create a user account.
-Note that this dialog only appears if it is your first time.

-        Learn more about various [user accounts in Asgardeo](../../guides/users/).

-2. If you don't already have a user created, click the link for creating a user and follow the instructions.
+2. A dialog box appears prompting you to create a user account.
+Click **Continue** to proceed if you have a user account.
+If not, click the link for **creating a user** and follow the instructions.

    ![Get set](../assets/img/guides/applications/get-set.png)

+   !!! note "Create a user"

+    The dialog box only appears the first time you are using the Try it application.

 3. When you are ready with the user account, click **Continue** to proceed.